Currently available HIV treatments do not cure HIV. But this can mean alonger and healthier .

-Most people have a combination that includes two NRTIs and one NNRTI or a protease inhibitor.
+Most people have a combination that includes two NRTIs and an NNRTI or a protease inhibitor.

-Inhibitors of integrase entry are approved for use by people starting HIV treatment, but at the moment they are generally reservados for many people who have had treatments against HIV last.
+Intake integrase inhibitors are approved for use by people starting HIV treatment, but at the moment they are generally rfor people who have had multiple HIV treatments in the past.

 NRTI and NNRTI

-These drugs target a substance called reverse transcriptase that HIV uses to infect immune cells.
+These drugs target a substance called reverse transcriptase that HIV uses to infect cells of the immune system.

 There are three types of drugs that work against reverse transcriptase.

-Some NRTIs were combined in a single pill to make them easier to take.
-These are abacavir and 3TC (Kivexa), AZT and 3TC (Combivir), And abacavir, AZT and 3TC (Trizivir).
+Some NRTIs have been combined into a single pill to make them easier to take.
+These are to abacavir and 3TC (Kivexa), AZT and 3TC (Combivir), And abacavir, AZT and 3TC (Trizivir).

-Intre the NNRTI efavirenz are (Sustiva), Etravirine (Intelence), Nevirapine (Viramune) And rilpivirine (Edurant).
+Among the NNRTIs are efavirenz (Sustiva), etravirine (Intelence), nevirapine (Viramune) And rilpivirine (Edurant).

-Protease is an enzyme of HIV.
-Drugs that attack it are called protease inhibitors.
+Protease is an HIV enzyme.
+The drugs that attack it are called protease inhibitors.

-Nearly every protease inhibitors are currently used "amplifiable."
-This means they can have their power increased by adding a small amount of a second call protease inhibitor ritonavir (Norvir).
+Almost all currently used protease inhibitors are "amplifiable."
+This means that they may have their power increased by adding a small dose of a second called protease inhibitor ritonavir (Norvir).

 There are two other protease inhibitors that are now rarely used.
 These are indinavir (Crixivan) And nelfinavir (Viracept).

 Drugs from these classes prevent HIV from infecting cells.
-Its use is normally reserved for people who have had a large number of anti-HIV drugs in the past.
+Its use is usually reserved for people who have had a large number of anti-HIV drugs in the past.

 These prevent HIV from integrating with cells of the immune system.
-A drug in its class approved, it is called raltegravir (Isentress).
-It can be taken by persons starting or changing HIV treatment.
+A drug of this class has been approved, it is called raltegravir (Isentress).
+It can be taken by people starting or changing HIV treatment.